Java-class/TR-Candlestick/README.md

 For run this project, you must install docker first and after that doing flowing steps.

-- Pull redis image and start the redis container on port 6379
+- Pull the latest Redis image and start the Redis container on port 6379
 - Start the partner-service application with java command
 - Build Artifact with maven and start candlestick application with java command.
 - Or run with docker compose with command docker-compose up -d